-REGENESIS invites you to attend our upcoming Winter 2025 webinars.
-We will be featuring three webinar events with key environmental thought leaders.
-Topics will cover the link between Parkinson’s Disease and TCE exposure, in situ colloidal activated carbobn treatment for PFAS, and navigating PFAS regulations.
+REGENESIS invites you to attend our upcoming Winter PFAS Webinars featuring two events with key environmental thought leaders.
+Topics will cover PFAS visualization methods to improve site conceptual models, and navigating PFAS regulations.
 Each webinar will provide an opportunity for questions and answers.
 Certificates of completion are available on request.
 Sign up for the upcoming webinars today!*

 * NOTE: We encourage you to register even if you are unable to attend every event since you will receive each of the recordings following their scheduled broadcast dates.